dinikolop/Master_Thesis_Presentation/PITCHME.md

 @ol[text-08](false)
 - Mappings achieved by all methods.
 - Mappings achieved only by SNOMED-CT mapping tool.
-- Mappings achieved by all BioPortal methods except of SNOMED-CT.
+- Mappings achieved only by BioPortal methodsf.

 @olend
 <br>